cubing/cubingcontests.com/README.md

 npm run fulldev
 ```

 To start **both** the frontend and the backend, run **the same command** in the `client` directory.
 That version of the command starts the frontend, the backend, and the DB.
+Keep in mind that when Handlebars files (`.hbs`) are edited, the dev environment has to be restarted for those changes to take effect.

 Go to `localhost:3000` to see the website.
 Go to `localhost:8080` to see Mongo Express (makes it much easier to work with the database). `localhost:5000` is used by the backend.